Appeals (Internal Dispute Resolution Procedure)

 These pages are for employer use only.
 Member information can be found on the home page.

-If an employee isn’t happy about a decision you’ve made about their pension, they have the right to appeal.
-They can do this through the Internal Dispute Resolution Procedure (IDRP).
+If a member isn’t happy about a decision you’ve made about their pension, they've the right to appeal.
+They can do this through the internal dispute resolution procedure (IDRP).

-Employees should contact you before following the IDRP.
-Sometimes there’s a misunderstanding, or miscommunication, that can be explained and put right.
+Members should contact you before following the IDRP.
+Sometimes if there’s a misunderstanding, or miscommunication, this can be explained and put right.

-If they’re still unhappy, they should follow the IDRP.
+However, if they’re still unhappy they should follow the IDRP.

 First stage appeal

-The employee should write to your nominated appeals person.
+The member should write to your nominated appeals person.
 This should be within six months of your decision.